Find the perfect color

 Final Surface Preparation: Wipe clean with a towel and wax/grease remover.

-Primer Application: After roughing up surface with 320 grit sandpaper, apply multiple MEDIUM coats with nozzle 8-10 inches away from the panel to the damaged area until all exposed areas are covered.
+Primer Application: After roughing up surface with 320 grit sandpaper, apply a MEDIUM coat (multiple if necessary) with nozzle 8-10 inches away from the panel to the damaged area until all exposed areas are covered.
 Let primer dry completely (1 hour), then sand with 600 grit paper until surface is flush with surrounding areas.
 Wipe clean with a towel and wax/grease remover.

 Blending: Even though our paint is mixed to factory specifications, there are many reasons why our paint may not exactly match your vehicle’s paint.
 The most common reason is paint fade of your vehicle’s paint, followed by differences between factories where vehicles are manufactured in.
 Blending between panels is typically required (even for autobody shops) in order to create an illusion to fool the eye to think that our OEM and your vehicle’s faded paint are the same.